LSWarss/ing_project/README.md

 # ING Project
-Project created as a part of cooperation with ING
+Project created as part of cooperation with ING

 ## Description:
-App main task is to show us a list of post taken from API, and it have some other actions connected with it
+Main task of this app is to fetch post from [JsonPlaceholderAPI](https://jsonplaceholder.typicode.com), moreover gives you functionality like typical forum app like Reddit but simplified.
+More options and functionality will be added in time.

+### App preview:
 ![](ing_project.gif)